Storm Reference - Data Modification

 adding or deleting nodes;

-setting, modifying, or deleting properties on nodes; and
+setting, modifying, or deleting properties on nodes;

-adding or deleting tags from nodes.
+adding or deleting tags from nodes (including tag timestamps or tag properties).

 Warning